chnm/bom/api-docs/api-reference.md

 - Count type: There are two records for the weekly bills: how many people were buried and how many had the plague.
 This column indicates the `count` value for each of these.
 - Count: These values correspond to the *Count Type* column.
 - Week Number: This is the week number for a given bill.
+- Start Day and End Day / Start Month and End Month: This is the date range for a given period.
 - Year: This is the year for a given bill.

 The second endpoint is `christenings`, which powers the *Christenings* tab of the web application.
 Currently, this endpoint returns the following: